I just received a question from Mokhosi, a reader in Bethlehem interested in what it takes to become a translator:

 …it can be anywhere.

-There’s a misnomer among would-be freelancers that “working anywhere” means that you only want to travel Europe, or buy a villa in Thailand, or live in the jungles of Costa Rica.
+There’s a misnomer among would-be freelancers that “working anywhere” means that you only want to travel Europe, buy a villa in Thailand, become a translator in China, or live in the jungles of Costa Rica.

 You don’t have to move to some exotic locale to enjoy this advantage of living anywhere you want.